Above, Illustration of Edwin Booth as Richard, in an engraving published in Booth's own acting edition of the play in 1872.

 The evening went well.
 "The house was radiant with the beauty and intelligence of the city to witness Mr. Booth as 'Richard III'," reported the Philadelphia Inquirer.
 "It is needless to say that he sustained his reputation, since this piece is one in which he is always eminently successful."

-Twelve years later, on October 22nd, 1878, Edwin Booth again performed Richard III in Philadelphia - but at the Broad Street Theatre, opposite to the Academy.
+Twelve years later, on October 22nd, 1878, Edwin Booth again performed Richard III in Philadelphia - but this time at the Broad Street Theatre, opposite to the Academy.

 The Broad Street Theatre, an elaborate and showy Moorish palace which had been built by the Kiralfy Brothers for the occasion of the 1876 Centennial, was directly across from the Academy of Music.